 Acne & Probiotics

 I recently entered my 60’s and also recently experienced really awful acne.
 That’s a long story for another day but in my quest to solve this problem I learned that many dermatologists are now prescribing probiotics for their acne patients.
-After spending some time researching which probiotics would be best for me to take I learned that my past use of antibiotics to control acne where probably one of the key reasons why my acne is so awful now.
-I’d quite taking an antibiotic that I’d been taking for years to control acne and apparently there’s this rebound effect that causes acne to be much more severe when antibiotics which controlled them are stopped abruptly.
-I already knew that taking probiotics was good for antibiotic related side effects but learning that they were also very good for controlling acne too was new information and a bit of a break through for me.
-So I’ve begun taking a boatload of those and I think they’re helping.
-If anyone is interested I order them all from Amazon and would be happy to provide information about which one’s I’m taking.
+After spending some time researching which probiotics would be best for me to take I learned that my past use of antibiotics to control acne was probably one of the key reasons why my acne is so awful now.

-In researching probiotics more I learned about a new company that customizes probiotics for individuals based upon ‘gut’ samples you send to them.
-That company is thryv and my son has begun their program to address different health concerns.
+My son had begun their program to address different health concerns.
 I decided to wait and see what kind of results he had before making a decision about whether or not to try that option too.
-While reading up on thryv I read a few blog posts they wrote on Medium and this post mentioned a few companies who are using probiotics in their skin care lines.
+While reading up on thryv I read a few blog posts they wrote on Medium and in this post which mentioned a few companies who are actually using probiotics in their skin care lines.
 This unique approach should warrant its own additional research,

 What Is Comedogenic?

 The word comedogenic basically means…to cause acne.
-If you want to make sure that any new skins care or cosmetic products that you buy won’t aggravate your acne problem, you should make sure you get things that are non-comedogenic.
-Any good skincare product line or cosmetic should list all of the ingredients that are contained in their product.
-Having this information at your disposal is what you need to determine if the product could cause your acne to flare up.
+If you want to make sure that any new skins care products or cosmetic products that you buy won’t aggravate your acne problem, you should make sure that you buy products that are non-comedogenic.
+Any good skincare or cosmetic product line should list all of the ingredients that are contained in their product.
+Having this information at your disposal is critical in determining if a product will cause your acne to flare up.

-In the past determining whether or not a specific product was comedogenic was a cumbersome task.
-I’d copy the list of ingredients and then one by one, Google them and then try to find articles that discussed this specific aspect about the product under consideration.
+In the past determining whether or not a specific product was comedogenic was a really cumbersome task.
+I’d write down the full list of ingredients and then one by one I’d Google each of them trying to find articles that discussed this specific aspect about the product under consideration.
 It never really dawned on me until today that I could also email the product’s manufacturer…which you’ll see below is what I did try out today.
 We’ll see if I get a response to my 2 inquiries.